syddjurs/os2web_citizenservices/README.md

-OS2Web Borgerservices
+OS2Web Citizen Services
 ==============================

 Description
 -----------
-This module provides a contenttype and view to show a list of services (borgerservices).
+This module provides a contenttype and view to show a list of services/citizen services (borgerservices).
 A service consists of an image and an url.

 Dependencies
 -----------